TribeOneDefi/tribeone-v3-contracts/README.md

 Tribeone is a crypto-backed tribeetic asset platform.

-It is a multi-token system, powered by HAKA, the Tribeone Network Token.
-HAKA holders can stake HAKA to issue Tribes, on-chain tribeetic assets via the [Staking dApp](https://staking.tribeone.io) The network currently supports an ever-growing [list of tribeetic assets](https://www.tribeone.io/tribes/).
+It is a multi-token system, powered by wHAKA, the Tribeone Network Token. wHAKA holders can stake wHAKA to issue Tribes, on-chain tribeetic assets via the [Staking dApp](https://staking.tribeone.io) The network currently supports an ever-growing [list of tribeetic assets](https://www.tribeone.io/tribes/).
 Please see the [list of the deployed contracts on MAIN and TESTNETS](https://docs.tribeone.io/addresses/)
 Tribes can be traded using [Kwenta](https://kwenta.io)

 Tribeone uses a proxy system so that upgrades will not be disruptive to the functionality of the contract.
 This smooths user interaction, since new functionality will become available without any interruption in their experience.
 It is also transparent to the community at large, since each upgrade is accompanied by events announcing those upgrades.
 New releases are managed via the [Tribeone Improvement Proposal (SIP)](https://sips.tribeone.io/all-sip) system similar to the [EIPs](https://eips.ethereum.org/all)